cornellh4i/CHEM/backend/README.md

    nodeLinker: node-modules
    ```

-3. Create new Node.js project
+3. Create a new Node.js project:

    ```bash
    # Create new Node.js project